Studio Rituals That Keep the Paint Flowing. Tiny Habits to Keep Creative

 Soundtrack or podcast the vibe

 Playlists and podcasts are mood‑shaping magic.
 Classical beats for focus and calm, and pop when I’m pushing through resistance.
+The Greatest Showman is an all time favourite!
 Some favorite podcasts are Back Porch Theology with Lisa Harper when I am super focused and Talking with Painters is an easy go to no matter my mood.

 A little prep the night before